Broiled Steak Fajitas Recipe

 - 1. In a small bowl, combine 1/2 cup oil, vinegar, oregano, sugar, chili powder, salt, garlic powder and pepper.
 Pour 1/2 cup marinade into a large resealable plastic bag.
 Add the beef; seal bag and turn to coat.
 Refrigerate for at least 8 hours or overnight.
 Cover and refrigerate remaining marinade.

 - 2. Drain steak and discard marinade.
-Broil 4 in. from the heat for 5-7 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°), basting occasionally with reserved marinade.
+Broil 4 in. from the heat for 5-7 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°), basting occasionally with reserved marinade.
 Let stand for 5 minutes before slicing.

 - 3. Meanwhile, in a large skillet, saute onions and peppers in oil until tender.
 Serve on tortillas with beef and toppings.
 Yield: 6 servings.